 5. Think critically about what you see online – not everything is true, and not everyone is who they say they are.

 Will deepfakes destroy democracy?
 In a viral video, Mark Zuckerberg lays out his scheme for world domination using stolen data.
 But the footage isn’t real — it was created with AI technology.

 Around 57% of the world’s population is now online.
-So what would the internet be like as a country?
+So, what would the internet be like as a country?
 This interesting animated video offers an unusual perspective.
-If the internet was a country, would you want to live there?
+If the internet were a country, would you want to live there?

 - Create a poster which offers advice on how to stay safe online to young people.

-- Your class has been put in charge of writing an online “bill of rights” which explains the rights that internet users should expect to enjoy.
-(For example, “everyone has the right to online news that they can trust”.)
-Take it in turns to suggest rights, and collect them all on a whiteboard or a large poster.
+- Your class has been put in charge of writing an online “bill of rights”, which explains the rights that internet users should expect to enjoy.
+(For example, “Everyone has the right to online news that they can trust.”)
+Take it in turns to suggest rights, and write them down on a whiteboard or a large poster.

 - Write your own news report on a story that involves the internet.
 Will you focus on a positive or negative story?